VictoryfarmsKE/client-server-scripts/Client.md

 -   **Doctype:** Material Request

-### **Server Methods Descriptions (Continued)**

-##### **Create Stock Allocation**

-This method creates a stock allocation document based on the 'Stock Order Review' document.
-It validates the document status and source, and then identifies the destination branches.
-For each branch, it calculates the total quantity of items to be allocated and creates a new 'Stock Allocation' document.
-Items are appended with their respective quantities.
-Once the document is successfully created, the status of the 'Stock Order Review' is updated to 'Stock Allocated'.

--   **Parameters:** `stock_order_review`
--   **Returns:** None (creates Stock Allocation document)

-##### **Create Inter-Branch Transfer**

-This method facilitates the transfer of stock between different branches.
-It fetches the relevant 'Stock Order Review' and 'Fleet Allocation' documents and verifies the necessary details.
-For each destination branch, it creates a stock transfer entry specifying the source and destination warehouses.
-Items are allocated and added to the stock entry based on the allocation quantities.
-The stock transfer entries are inserted, completing the material transfer process.

--   **Parameters:** `stock_order_review`
--   **Returns:** None (creates Stock Transfer Entry documents)

-##### **Update Stock Levels**

-This method updates the stock levels in the warehouse based on the 'Stock Entry' document.
-It iterates through the items in the stock entry, adjusting the quantities in the respective warehouses.
-This update ensures that the stock levels are accurate and reflect the latest transactions.

--   **Parameters:** `stock_entry`
--   **Returns:** None (updates stock levels)

-#### **Fetch Material Requests**

-This method retrieves material requests for a given warehouse and date range.
-It fetches all material requests that match the specified criteria and compiles a list of requested items, their quantities, and associated warehouses.
-The resulting list of items is returned, providing the necessary data for material request processing.

--   **Parameters:** `warehouse`, `start_date`, `end_date`
--   **Returns:** List of material request items
 #### **18. Set Default Warehouse on Item Add**

 This script for the 'Purchase Order' form sets a default warehouse for newly added items.
 When an item is added to the `items` table, the script automatically assigns the default warehouse to the `warehouse` field if it is not already set.